Persimmon and housebuilders set foundations for FTSE gains

 By Helen Reid

-LONDON, July 5 Britain's major share index climbed higher on Wednesday, bolstered by buoyant housebuilders after a strong trading update from Persimmon, as strength in basic resource stocks underpinned gains.
+LONDON, July 5 (Reuters) - Britain's major share index climbed higher on Wednesday, bolstered by buoyant housebuilders after a strong trading update from Persimmon, as strength in basic resource stocks underpinned gains.

 The FTSE 100 had risen 0.1 percent by 0830 GMT, outperforming the broader European market, while mid-caps gained 0.5 percent.